-And this gaming keyboard is constructed from a combination of metal and ABS for a more lightweight frame that will fit comfortably in a backpack with your laptop.
-And games that require fast typing will really benefit from this gaming keyboard, as it offer anti ghosting capabilities for all of the keys.
+This gaming keyboard is constructed from a combination of metal and ABS for a more lightweight frame that will fit comfortably in a backpack with your laptop.
+And games that require fast typing will really benefit here, as this keyboard offers anti-ghosting capabilities for all of the keys.

 3. Havit Rainbow Backlit Wired Gaming Keyboard

 If you want to put together a keyboard and mouse gaming setup on a budget, this package from Havit is one of the best deals.
 For under $30, you can get your hands on both, and the RGB lighting options allow you to sync them up in conjunction with each other.
-And you don't need much in the way of technical knowledge to get them up and running thanks to the plug and play design.
-19 keys can be assigned with anti-ghosting functionality so you can pick the keys that you use most frequently and count on them to work more reliably.
+You don't need much in the way of technical knowledge to get them up and running thanks to the plug-and-play design.
+Anti-ghosting can be assigned to 19 keys so you can pick the keys that you use most frequently and count on them to work more reliably.

 4. Eagletec KG010 Mechanical Keyboard

-The fact that it's constructed from aircraft grade aluminum means it's both a durable and lightweight alternative to bigger name keyboards.
-The keys are supported by the equivalent to MX Cherry Blue switches, and multimedia keys are built right in.
-All of the keys support anti-ghosting, making this an especially strong choice for real time strategy games that require quick and accurate typing.
+The fact that it's constructed from aircraft-grade aluminum means it's both a durable and lightweight alternative to bigger name keyboards.
+The keys are supported by the equivalent of MX Cherry Blue switches, and multimedia keys are built right in.
+All of the keys support anti-ghosting, making this an especially strong choice for real-time strategy games that require quick and accurate typing.

 5. HyperX Alloy Core RGB – Membrane Gaming Keyboard

-HyperX may be best known for their headsets, but the Alloy Core is proof that they can bring a solid keyboard to market too.
-The backlighting is more impressive than a keyboard less than $50 has any right to be thanks to a variety of different effects you can choose from, and the design of this keyboard is strongly resistant to liquids.
-The reinforced plastic is relatively sturdy while also being very lightweight, and there's even quick access settings that let you shift between different profiles with a single press.
+HyperX may be best known for their headsets, but the Alloy Core is proof that they can bring a solid keyboard to market, too.
+The backlighting is more impressive than a keyboard for less than $50 has any right to be thanks to a variety of different effects you can choose from, and the design of this keyboard is strongly resistant to liquids.
+The reinforced plastic is relatively sturdy while also being very lightweight, and there are even quick access settings that let you shift between different profiles with a single keypress.
 The keys have a satisfying sense of give while still being very quiet.

 6. E-Element Z-88 60% RGB Mechanical Keyboard